 7 tips to help teachers pronounce student names correctly

-Connecting with students is one of the most important aspects of teaching in K-12 classrooms.
-Students need to know that teachers care about them, and such caring may begin by teachers learning to pronounce their student names correctly.
-Understanding that a student’s name as part of their identity is an important part of teaching all learners.
+Connecting with students is an important part of teaching in K-12 classrooms.
+Students feel better when they know that their teacher cares.
+Teachers can show students that they care by learning to pronounce their names correctly.
+Understanding that a student’s name is part of their identity is important for teaching all learners.

 Learning a student’s name is not only crucial to non-English speakers.
-This is important to all students, no matter where they come from.
-Was your name ever mispronounced?
+Name pronunciation is important to all students, no matter where they come from.
+Did anyone ever mispronounce your name?
 If someone ever mispronounced your name, you most likely understand how uncomfortable this feels.

 Growing up in my native country, I never had to explain my name to anyone around me.
 In school, we all learned and knew each other’s first and last names.
 We were called by our first and last name during roll calling every morning.
 Everyone around me could say my name with no problem.